PrzemekTypa/ComputerStore/README.md

-# Sklep Komputerowy
+# Computer Store

-**Sklep Komputerowy** A Computer Store project developed for the second year of studies.
+**Computer Store** A Computer Store project developed for the second year of studies.
 Its an e-commerce platform built with Laravel, allowing users to browse and purchase computer components, while providing an admin panel for managing products, users, and orders.

 ---